BestTimesToVisit.com Logo

 packing

 Pack layers!
-Stockholm's weather can be unpredictable, even in summer.
-Bring a light jacket or sweater, even if the forecast looks sunny.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
+Stockholm's weather can be unpredictable.
+Even in summer, evenings can get chilly.
+Comfortable walking shoes are essential as you'll be doing a lot of exploring on foot.
+A rain jacket is also a must, regardless of the season.

 Weather Details